eldasdev/eldasdev/README.md

 Welcome to my portfolio on Github!

 Here you can see my all works in my programming and development world.
 Okey, I have already created about 50 projects in many programming languages.

 For example:

 These repositories in HTML5/CSS3:

+- 🌱 I’m currently learning Android Studio and Java/Kotlin to create Android Apps and to start my new way in my Programming Life
+- 💬 Ask me about my life and my programming career from my [Instagram](www.instagram.com/eldasdev) or [Facebook](www.facebook.com/eldasdev) profiles

 <!--